Housing Eye Candy Along the Pacific Coast

 If renting and open to staying in the shoulder months, you can find superb deals if you know who to ask.
 Part of your reconnaissance mission during your longer-term stays should be to find out which buildings have the nicer apartments.

 When you get back home and start planning for the season ahead, you call realtors requesting rentals in those specific buildings.
-If you are spending three months or so in a low-season and three months in high for example, I suggest you tell them what you are willing to pay a month, perhaps offering a bit more for those high season months.
+If you are spending three months or so in a low-season and three months in high for example, I suggest you tell them what you are willing to pay a month as a starting point in the negociation, perhaps offering a bit more for those high season months.
 You should get an excellent deal.

 Here is an example of how deceiving the outside can be.
-You enter through a modest facade and parking lot facing the road.
+In this video, you enter through a modest facade and parking lot facing the road.
 As you will see however, the inside and beach side are spectacular.
-YouTube won't let me embed the video, so you can click the song under it.
+YouTube won't let me embed the video, so you click the video...and the song under it if you like a little music!

-My second year here I rented a two bedroom comfortably furnished oceanfront apartment ($900 a month) while my one bedroom unfurnished apartment in an upscale neighborhood of Denver ran ($1,600).
-The oceanfront condo building in the El Cid area boasted a grandiose marble foyer, 24 hour security, an attractive lap pool and a modest gym.
+My second year in Mexico I rented a two bedroom, nicely furnished oceanfront apartment ($900 a month) while my one bedroom unfurnished apartment in an upscale neighborhood of Denver ran ($1,600).
+The oceanfront condo building in Mexico boasted a grandiose marble foyer, 24 hour security, an attractive lap pool and a modest gym.

 This year I rented a two-level condo with a spectacular view on the twelfth floor of a resort in the Golden Zone for $850 a month, except for December, which ran $1,100.
-The rent included weekly maid service along with all the normal concierge services hotels provide.
+The rent included weekly maid service along with all the normal concierge services hotels provide like internet support, laundry service and a restauarant downstairs.

 Related Links: How to take care of a property in a coastal area.
 Ventanas Mexico